-The Microsoft Remote Desktop client is a free Windows 10 app, available through the Microsoft Store, useful when you need remote access to another Windows computer or device.
+The Microsoft Remote Desktop client is a free app for Windows 11 and Windows 10, available through the Microsoft Store, useful when you need remote access to another Windows computer or device.
 This universal remote desktop client works both with devices available in your network and devices with public IP addresses that are accessible through the internet.
-For example, you can use it to connect to a Windows computer from work, while you are working from home.
-Here's how to use the Microsoft Remote Desktop client in Windows 10 to work with remote computers and devices:
+For example, you can use it to connect to a Windows computer from your office while you are working from home.
+Here’s how to use the Microsoft Remote Desktop client in Windows to work with remote computers and devices:

-The Microsoft Remote Desktop app is not installed by default in Windows 10, so you need to install it manually.
-To get it, click or tap on this link or open the Microsoft Store, search for "remote desktop," and click or tap on the Microsoft Remote Desktop app in the list of results.
+The Microsoft Remote Desktop app is not present by default in Windows 11 and Windows 10, so you need to install it manually.
+To get it, click or tap on this link or open the Microsoft Store, search for “remote desktop,” and click or tap on the Microsoft Remote Desktop app in the results list.

 Click or tap Get or Install and wait for the remote desktop client to install.

-The fastest way to open anything in Windows 10 is to use the search.
-That goes for the Microsoft Remote Desktop app too: type "remote desktop" in the search field on your taskbar, select the Remote Desktop app and then click or tap on Open.
+The fastest way to open anything in Windows 11 is to use the search.
+That goes for the Microsoft Remote Desktop app, too: type “remote desktop” in the search box on your taskbar, select the Remote Desktop app, and then click or tap on Open.

-When you first launch the app, you can see a screen informing you of what you can do with it.
+When you first launch the app, you get to see a screen letting you know what you can do with it.

-You can initiate a remote connection from devices running any edition of Windows 10, including Windows 10 Home.
-However, you can connect remotely only to computers or devices that are running Windows 10 Pro and Enterprise, Windows 8.1 and 8 Enterprise and Pro, Windows 7 Professional, Enterprise, and Ultimate, and Windows Server versions newer than Windows Server 2008.
-You cannot connect to Mac OS X or Linux computers using this app.
+You can initiate a remote connection from devices running any edition of Windows 11 and Windows 10, including the Home edition.
+However, you can connect remotely only to computers or devices that are running Windows 11 and Windows 10 Pro and Enterprise.
+Older versions of Windows can also be remotely controlled: Windows 8.1 and 8 Enterprise and Pro, Windows 7 Professional, Enterprise, and Ultimate, and Windows Server versions newer than Windows Server 2008.
+However, you can’t connect to Mac OS X or Linux computers using this app.

-To connect to a remote computer using Microsoft Remote Desktop, you first need to set up that computer to allow remote connections.
-For detailed instructions on how to do this, read: How to enable Remote Desktop in Windows 10 (or Windows 7).
+To connect to a remote computer using Microsoft Remote Desktop, you must first set up that computer to allow remote connections.
+For detailed instructions on how to do this, read: How to enable Remote Desktop in Windows.

-Enter the name of the target computer (in my case, Codrut-Laptop) or its IP address into the PC name text field.
+Enter the name of the target computer (in my case, Test-PC) or its IP address into the PC name text field.
 Note that you can also specify the port to use, like, for example, OfficePC:37770.
-That's all you need to configure a remote desktop connection to another Windows computer, so you could simply click or tap Save.
+That’s all you need to configure a remote desktop connection to another Windows computer, so you can simply click or tap Save.

 If you leave everything else as is, when you initiate the remote desktop connection, you are asked to authenticate with a user account that has remote desktop access.
 However, there are a few additional configuration options that you might want to adjust first: read the next sections of this guide to find out what they are.

-To make things easier and configure the remote desktop connection just as you want it, you can also adjust the following settings:
+To make things easier and configure the remote desktop connection as you want, you can also adjust the following settings:

-In the Display name field, enter a friendly name for the Windows computer to which you're going to connect so that you can identify it more easily.
+In the Display name field, enter a friendly name for the Windows computer to which you’re going to connect, to help you identify it more easily.
 If you leave this field empty, the name of that computer is used instead.

 - Group: includes the remote desktop connection in the group of connections you specify.
 This can be useful if you use many remote Windows computers.